Formulary

 Dose

-• 1 tablet daily for 21 days starting on day 1 of menstrual cycle; subsequent courses repeated after a 7-day interval (during which withdrawal bleeding occurs); time to symptom remission, at least 3 months; review need for treatment regularly.
+• 1 tablet daily for 21 days starting on day 1 of menstrual cycle; subsequent courses repeated after a 7-day interval (during which withdrawal bleeding occurs)

 • Time to relief of symptoms is at least three months.
 The need to continue treatment should be evaluated periodically by the treating physician, with a view to withdrawing treatment once the skin condition has improved.